Over 4 years ago I started on a journey toward a family life simply done.

 Obsessive cleaners (note, not professional cleaners – members of the public who have a diagnosis of OCD) are introduced to cleaning-product-shy people who some of which (coincidentally?) also have some form of hoarding behaviour.

-These two extremes make great TV, but as someone who can physically empathise with the anxiety of letting go of certain items, do wonder whether it’s this is the best way in which to help a hoarder?
+These two extremes make great TV, but as someone who can physically empathise with the anxiety of letting go of certain items, do wonder whether this is the best way in which to help a hoarder?

 After all it’s taken me 4 years to get to where I am.
 Slow and steady wins the race.